hellokristinafaye/music/readme.md

 Overview:

-- Basic web page with sleek design and a music player.
+- Basic web page with pretty design and a music player.

 Technologies Used:

 - HTML
 - CSS
+  - float
 - JavaScript
+  - variables
+  - .onclick
+  - if else statement that toggles play/pause

 Features:

 Challenges:

+- Some of the tutorial's code seemed a little deprecated, so we improved and updated it to work.
+  - audio syntax
+  - .play() kept trying to become .onplay(), not sure the difference

 Future Development: